compiler-explorer/compiler-explorer/docs/AddingAssemblyDocumentation.md

 well.
 If you need inspiration on how to write this tool, you can look at the `docenizer-*` scripts found in `/etc/scripts` in the source control tree.

-We expect the tool to output the file into the `/lib/handlers/` folder with a name following the existing convention.
+CE expects the tool to output the file into the `/lib/handlers/` folder with a name following the existing convention.
 Each case in the switch should return a piece of formatted HTML to insert into the popup, a tooltip text for the on-hover tooltip and a URL to external documentation.